trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include callout.html content="**Step 2.** Click submit to save the configuration to OnlyKey:" type="default" %}

-{% include image.html file="image3.png" max-width="295" %}

 **Now the configuration is saved and shows up in the OnlyKey app as ''Google 1''**

 {% include note.html content="Since not all Login pages are the same OnlyKey has options like tab (use to go to the next field) and Return (submit).
 These essentially press either the tab or return key so if you are unsure of how to set up your OnlyKey configuration try logging into your login page first by using just your keyboard.
-For the example above you would do this by entering your password, pressing the Return/Enter key, on the next page entering your password and then pressing the Return/Enter key to complete your login." %}
+For the example above you would do this by entering your username, pressing the Return/Enter key, on the next page entering your password and then pressing the Return/Enter key to complete your login." %}

 #### Test a Slot {#test-a-slot}